Contents Previous Next

 inductive Shape

--- constructor that takes in 3 floats and outputs an object of type Shape (a triangle)
+-- constructor that takes in a radius and outputs a circle

--- constructor that takes in 4 floats and outputs an object of type Shape (a rectangle)
+-- constructor that takes in width and height and outputs a rectangle

 These constructors can be used to create objects of type Shape: